gbi-de/redirecthandler-doc/README.md

 **Advantage:** the redirect-handler will only be invoked, if the page cannot be provided by the server.<br>

-After the optimization the redirect-handler receieves progressively less traffic for the "old" URL.
+After the optimization the redirect-handler receives progressively less traffic for the "old" URL.
 This is because the clients (users, search engines) will "remember" the new URL over time.<br>

 ![How the redirect-handler works](https://github.com/gbi-de/redirecthandler-doc/blob/master/Kernst%C3%BCck_des_RDH_II.PNG?raw=true "How the redirect-handler works")